 There are several circumstances when we may consider filing a lawsuit instead of pursuing an insurance claim or after beginning the claim.
 Remember, suing only refers to filing a formal complaint in civil court.
 Very few of these cases actually go to trial, although we will if it is in our client’s best interests.
 A fair settlement outside of court is still possible and may even be more likely after filing a lawsuit.

 If we need to sue, Ala.
-Code §6-2-38 gives us two years to do so in most cases.
+Code § 6-2-38 gives us two years to do so in most cases.
 Missing this deadline will prevent you from holding the trucking company and its driver legally liable.
-Exceptions could exist, as well.
+Exceptions could exist as well.
 Act quickly to avoid this issue.

 Speak With a Lawyer from Our Team for Free

-You can talk with an attorney from the Morris Bart law firm for free today.
+You can talk with an attorney from Morris Bart for free today.
 We can offer advice, guidance, and information about your truck accident case, Alabama law, and your next steps.
 We will explain our services and how we can help you while answering all your questions about this process.

 Questions?Call 800-537-8185